-Beginning March 1, 2020, pharmacists and prescribers (other than a veterinarian) will be required to check the patient’s PMP history before dispensing or prescribing opioids, benzodiazepines, barbiturates, or carisoprodol.
+Beginning March 1, 2020, pharmacists and prescribers (other than a veterinarian) will be required to check the patient’s TXPMP history before dispensing or prescribing opioids, benzodiazepines, barbiturates, or carisoprodol.

-The Texas Prescription Monitoring Program (PMP) collects and monitors prescription data for all Schedule II, III, IV, and V Controlled Substances dispensed by a pharmacy in Texas or to a Texas resident from a pharmacy located in another state.
-The PMP also provides a database for monitoring patient prescription history for practitioners and the ordering of Texas Schedule II Official Prescription Forms.
+The Texas Prescription Monitoring Program (TXPMP) collects and monitors prescription data for all Schedule II, III, IV, and V Controlled Substances dispensed by a pharmacy in Texas or to a Texas resident from a pharmacy located in another state.
+The TXPMP also provides a database for monitoring patient prescription history for practitioners and the ordering of Texas Schedule II Official Prescription Forms.

-Pharmacists and prescribers are to check the PMP to help eliminate duplicate and overprescribing of controlled substances, as well as to obtain critical controlled substance history information.
+Pharmacists and prescribers are to check the TXPMP to help eliminate duplicate and overprescribing of controlled substances, as well as to obtain critical controlled substance history information.

 So how do we as Dentists and Oral Surgeons prepare our office and our teams for this?

-You should decide if you want to run the patient PMP reports yourself or have your clinical team do it.
+You should decide if you want to run the patient TXPMP reports yourself or have your clinical team do it.

 1. Register with TXPMP Aware, you can register yourself or a team member you trust to start an account.
 Each provider must have their own account.